-Since we live in a third world market with polices & regulations on auto sector & consumer welfare are next to nothing, cars assembled in Pakistan not only lack basic features & safety equipment offered elsewhere, but in most cases are introduced once done from the rest of the world & are often dragged for a prolonged period of time once launched.
+Since we live in a third-world market with policies & regulations on the auto sector & consumer welfare are next to nothing, cars assembled in Pakistan not only lack basic features & safety equipment offered elsewhere but in most cases are introduced once done from the rest of the world & are often dragged for a prolonged period of time once launched.

-Obviously we can’t expect to have the same level of equipment & international quality standards in local assembled cars at this point of time due to the fact that local auto industry is still in its infancy.
-But what’s astonishing is the fact that there are several examples when cars were introduced here after they were either replaced by a newer generation model, or were simply discontinued elsewhere.
+Obviously, we can’t expect to have the same level of equipment & international quality standards in locally assembled cars at this point in time due to the fact that the local auto industry is still in its infancy.
+But what’s astonishing is the fact that there are several examples when cars were introduced here after they were either replaced by a newer generation model or were simply discontinued elsewhere.

 Allegedly, the companies responsible for introducing these retired cars, get their hands on discarded molds & jigs at a throw-away cost.
 Let us have a look at the models that were launched in Pakistan when they were already considered obsolete in the rest of the world.

 6th gen Honda City